thoughts from Anto

 integrators, consultants and owners.

-on Amsterdam Between HP and Cisco’s significant presence there, the
+on Amsterdam Between HP and Cisco’s significant

 release of the convergence study by i&i ProPlan, our partnership

 with ZigBee and OASIS and the many presentations and discussions on the